2099 (song)

-"2099" is a song by British singer Charli XCX featuring Australian singer-songwriter Troye Sivan.
+"2099" is a song by British singer Charli XCX featuring Australian singer Troye Sivan.
 It was released on 10 September 2019 as the fourth and final promotional single from Charli XCX's third studio album Charli (2019).
 The song was produced by A. G. Cook and Ö.

 Background and promotion

 The song became the second collaboration between the two artists after the pair have previously collaborated on the track "1999" in 2018.
 Charli XCX and Sivan premiered and performed the song live for the first time at their own Pride music festival "Go West Fest" in Los Angeles on 6 June 2019.
 It was described as a sequel to their first collaboration "1999".

 Composition

 In an interview with Paper, Charli compared the song to a voyage into space.
 Commenting on the lyrical context, she opined that "it felt kind of poetic, I suppose, to end on "2099" with Troye, going to the future, different year".
 As for a deeper meaning of the song, however, she suggested that "you can read into it as much as you want, but also if you don't want to, it's fine".
 She further elaborated on the outro, saying that she felt it to be "so over-the-top and aggressive".